studiopengpeng/ASCOMETAL/wp-content/plugins/disable-comments/readme.txt

 These definitions can be made either in your main `wp-config.php` or in your theme's `functions.php` file.

 == Changelog ==

+= 1.5.2 =
+* Fix Javascript errors when the Meta widget is enabled.
+* Hide comments link from the Welcome panel.

+= 1.5.1 =
+* Hide existing comments if there are any.
+* Filter the comments link in the Meta widget if it is enabled.

+= 1.5 =
+* Remove the comments feed link from the head in WP 4.4 and higher.

+= 1.4.2 =
+* Delay loading of translation text domain until all plugins are loaded.
+This allows plugins to modify translations.

 = 1.4 =
 * Hide the troublesome "persistent mode" option for all sites where it is not in use.
 This option will be removed in a future release.